-When at camp, the camp leader should be ready to settle the pack's account and sign-up for next summer.
+Pack coordinators should ensure that their pack balance is paid in full at least two weeks before their arrival to camp.
 We will ask the camp leader to project the number of scouts and adults attending camp next summer (this is an educated guess that assists us with planning).